MRJOHN5ON/learning_playwright/README.md

 ## Notes
 - Test files with CURSOR written in the title were made using cursor.sh AI assistant.
 - This was done as a learning experience, and experimentation to refactor code.
+- The superNovaCodeGen.spec.ts file was made using playwright code gen. Ultimatly I found it to very basic, only able to assert visiblity and simple functions.